nickbarth/mysql.localhost/readme.md

-# Setup MySQL Server Dockers
+# MySQL Docker Server Setup Notes

 Some days you just want to create and destroy a bunch of MySQL Servers.